cheind/py-cgraph/Readme.md

 **Applications**
 - Function Optimization [view][3]
-- Signed Distance Functions and Particle Physics [view][5]
+- Signed Distance Functions and Particle Physics [view][4]

+All notebook sources can be found inside the [docs][docs] folder.
 There are certainly plenty of typos, grammatical errors and all kind of improvements possible.
 In case you have one for me, I'd be happy to see your pull requests or comments!

+### Usage
 The code for symbolic computation contained in [cgraph.py][cgraph.py] can be used as follows.

 ```python